 Working with an individual who invested his family’s life savings to acquire a commercial property, only to be thrust into default on his loan after the property’s anchor tenant abandoned its lease.
 Cameron was able to halt, and ultimately settle, aggressive foreclosure proceedings brought by a lender determined to take title to the property.
 He then quarterbacked the Cole Schotz team that arranged for the profitable sale of the property and negotiated settlements with various taxing authorities.
 The representation culminated with Cameron’s negotiation of a favorable settlement of an adversary proceeding brought by the Bankruptcy Trustee of the client’s former business partner.

 Successfully defended a small business owner in a politically charged and highly publicized investigation and prosecution by a governmental agency.
-After a two day trial Cameron prevailed in all aspects of the case, saving the business owner from substantial fines, potential incarceration and, perhaps most importantly, a month-long license suspension which would have resulted in the permanent closure of the business.
+Cameron prevailed in all aspects of the case at trial, saving the business owner from substantial fines, incarceration and, perhaps most importantly, a month-long license suspension which would have resulted in the permanent closure of the business.

 Representing borrowers induced into defaulting on two loans in the combined principal amount of more than $100 million.
 After the lender reneged on promises to effectuate a loan modification/restructuring, Cameron and the Cole Schotz team were able to enjoin foreclosure sales and stave off contempt applications brought across the country by an aggressive lender.

 Working with the purchasers of a defect-riddled home constructed by one of the nation’s largest builders who refused to make hundreds of thousands of dollars of necessary repairs and, instead, forced the buyers to litigate, culminating in a lengthy arbitration at which the home buyers prevailed.